ometman/My-portfolio/README.md

 <!-- Project Description in 1 or 2 sentences -->

-**My Portfolio** is a simple website that greets show my portfolio as a web developer.
+**My Portfolio** is a simple website that gives information about yourself, shows your portfolio as a web developer and how your can be reached.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

 <!-- Describe the tech stack and include only the relevant sections that apply to your project.-->
-Using Figma design, the work was done with visual studio code.
+Using Figma design, the coding work was done with visual studio code.

 <details>
   <summary>Client</summary>